DevExpress/devextreme-documentation/concepts/05 UI Components/List/30 Item Reordering/10 Events.md

 ---

+---
+##### jQuery

 If you are going to change the **itemReordered** event handler at runtime, or if you need to attach several handlers to this event, subscribe to it using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Components/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Components/dxList/Methods/#oneventName_eventHandler') method.
-This approach is more typical of jQuery.

     <!--JavaScript-->
     const itemReorderedEventHandler1 = function(e) {